balchua/demo/README.md

 ### Create your application namespace

-We will be installing your application to `my-projecct` namespace.
+We will be installing your application to `my-project` namespace.

 ```
 $ kubectl create ns my-project